Read on to learn more about the extradition process, as well as how our dedicated extradition lawyers at JFH Crime can support your case.

-In some cases, you will know that there is a warrant for your arrest, and we can advise you what to do.
-Often, it comes as a complete surprise.
-The police might came to your home early in the morning, or you might come into contact with the police for some other reason and they find out there is a warrant for your arrest.
+In some cases, you will know that there is a warrant for your arrest, but it often comes as a surprise.
+The police might come to your home early in the morning, or you might come into contact with the police for some other reason and they find out there is a warrant for your arrest.

 Where will I go to Court?

 At court, we can help you to apply for bail and advise you how you can fight your extradition.
 There are only a limited number of ways you can challenge your extradition.
-Some are set out in the Extradition Act, others are Human Rights Act arguments.
+Some are set out in the Extradition Act while others are Human Rights Act arguments.